xrootd/howto/WorkingNotes.md

 After editing the docs, use the following steps to start a web server at http://127.0.0.1:8000.
 Then point your web browser to this local web server to check the changes you just made.

-1. `python3 -m pip install mkdocs mkdocs-include-markdown-plugin`
+1. cd to the root directory of the github repo
-2. cd to the root directory of the github repo
+2. First time only, `python3 -m pip install -r requirements.txt`.
+This will install `mkdocs`.
 3. `mkdocs serve`

 After new changes are commit to git, readthedocs.io will automatically detect the changes and